furstenheim/jsonb_deep_sum/README.md

 ## Jsonb deep sum

-jsonb_deep_sum is an extension to easily add jsonb numeric
+jsonb_deep_sum is a PostgreSQL extension to easily add jsonb numeric

     SELECT jsonb_deep_add('{"a": 1}', {"a": 2}');
     > '{"a": 3}'